Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you need assistance or are unsure how to access our online services, please contact Kneehill County, 403-443-5541, or firstname.lastname@example.org.

-Regular Council meetings continue, however, in-person attendance is limited to delegations at this time.
-Residents can continue to watch the Council meeting online on Kneehill County’s YouTube channel.
+Council meetings are open for public attendance.
+Residents can also watch Council meetings online on Kneehill County’s YouTube channel.
 A link to the live stream is made available on the homepage of the Kneehill County website the morning of the Council meeting.

 Kneehill Regional Family and Community Support Services are here to help and support residents during COVID-19.
 Call 403-443-3800 to connect over the phone, or to make an appointment.
 Calls will be answered between 9 am - 12 pm, and from 1 pm to 4 pm.